 Roof mounted air vents are permitted.

-Rear diffusers are permitted but must end at the original silhouette of the vehicle.
+Rear diffusers are permitted and must meet NCR requirements.

-Flat floors are permitted, but must end within the confines of the bodywork including sideskirts, no parts of the floor must protrude past these points

-11.6.5 Ground Clearance:
+Flat floors are permitted – such devices are not to be wider than the vehicle track width at the widest point, and must be adjoined to the bodywork via a continuous rigid surface (i.e. side skirts) All ground clearance requirements must be met as per 11.6.4a11.6.4 Ground Clearance:

 Under no circumstance can any part of the bodywork or of the suspended part of the car be below a horizontal plane passing 40mm above the ground.